memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 Given a high enough sampling rate and a long enough period of time, you get a statistical distribution of what code is running on your device.

-One of the main advantage of sampling profilers is that they do not require modifying the code you are trying to inspect.
-Other approaches like instrumentation your code can yield more precise results, but risk changing the behavior of our program.
+One of the main advantages of sampling profilers is that they do not require modifying the code you are trying to inspect.
+Other approaches like instrumenting your code can yield more precise results, but risk changing the behavior of the program.

 So how can we sample our program counter at a regular interval?
 Using our debugger!
 This is a common approach, sometimes dubbed the [poor man's